-If you own a small business, there’s no denying one the most important things you need to protect your assets is Small Business Insurance.
+If you own a small business, there’s no denying one of the most important things you need to protect is your business assets with Small Business Insurance.
 But what kind of insurance do you actually need?

 However, one thing’s for certain, and that is, finding the right insurance is an essential part of managing the risks involved in operating your business.
 And let’s face it – all businesses confront an element of risk on a daily basis, regardless of their size or the industry they are in.